River-class destroyer (2030s): History

 The Single Class Surface Combatant Project is a naval procurement program for the Royal Canadian Navy created to replace the aging Iroquois-class anti-air warfare destroyers and Halifax-class multi-role frigates.
 The Iroquois and Halifax ships have come to the end or are nearing the end of their service lives and require replacement.
 The Iroquois class was originally scheduled for retirement around 2010 after 40 years in service; the ships were then expected to have their service lives extended until replacements were commissioned.
 However, all four have been decommissioned, the last being in March 2017.
 The Halifax class is projected to end their service lives in the 2020s.

 The navy had investigated adopting the active phased array radar (APAR), leading observers to suggest that APAR and the associated SMART-L would equip the Single-Class Surface Combatant or upgraded Halifax-class ships during the Frigate Equipment Life Extension (FELEX) project.
 Upgrades to the existing Halifax class with such a system would likely be difficult since the APAR requires its own mast and might make the Halifax-class design top-heavy.

 In the 2010 Canadian National Shipbuilding Procurement Strategy, $26 billion was planned for the construction of the 15 vessels of the Single Class Surface Combatant Project.
 The first ships were slated to become available in 2026.
 The initial plan called for separate bids for design and integration of systems aboard the vessels.
 The government later investigated merging those bids.

-On 26 October 2012 a letter of interest was published by Public Works and Government Services Canada to announce a session in which interested firms could find out the needs of DND for the new class and the project in general.
+On 26 October 2012, a letter of interest was published by Public Works and Government Services Canada to announce a session in which interested firms could find out the needs of DND for the new class and the project in general.
 The closing date was 5 November 2012.
 On 20 January 2015, Irving Shipbuilding was named the prime contractor for the program.
 The role of the lead contractor gave Irving Shipbuilding overall control of the project, and the company had already won the right to build the vessels at its yard in Halifax, Nova Scotia.
 This led to questions concerning the bidding process and the awarding of the contracts.
 In fall 2015, high increases in costs were reported, more than doubling to $30 billion from $14 billion for the new warships.
 The total cost of the naval ship building program rose from $26.2 billion to $42 billion in a study.
 This put in jeopardy the number of ships that could be produced and raised the prospect of ships with reduced capabilities.

-In November 2015, seven companies were pre-qualified for the combat systems integrator role.
+In November 2015, seven companies pre-qualified for the combat systems integrator role.
 Atlas Elektronik, DCNS, Lockheed Martin Canada, Saab Australia, Selex ES, Thales Nederland and ThyssenKrupp Marine Systems Canada all made the shortlist.
 For the warship designer role, the following companies were pre-qualified: Alion-JJMA, BAE Systems, DCNS, Fincantieri, Navantia, Odense Maritime Technology and ThyssenKrupp Marine Systems Canada.